 8.2.3 The following are guidelines, which should be used for formulating emergency procedures:

-a) Raise the alarm;
+Raise the alarm;

-b) Summon help and emergency services;
+Summon help and emergency services;

-c) Isolate the source of oxygen, if appropriate and where safely possible;
+Isolate the source of oxygen, if appropriate and where safely possible;

-d) Evacuate all persons from the danger area and seal it off; and
+Evacuate all persons from the danger area and seal it off; and

-e) Alert the public to possible dangers from vapor clouds in the immediate vicinity and evacuate when necessary.
+Alert the public to possible dangers from vapor clouds in the immediate vicinity and evacuate when necessary.

 8.2.4 After the liquid oxygen spillage has been isolated, oxygen enrichment checks should be carried out in any enclosed areas where the vapor cloud may have entered.
 This includes basements, pits and confined spaces.